eder/express-inline-css-amp/README.md

 -  Yes its works with css, scss and sass \o/.
 - `CSSFilePath`: Path of the final css file where rules are taken out.
 - `CCSMinify`:  Default is true, this brings up the possibility of mifying the css file.
+- `version`:  value - Now, we can cache from css generated automatically in just production
 ## License

 MIT © [Eder Eduardo]